Login

 Limestone Geology of Pennsylvania

-Limestone bedrock is fairly common throughout Pennsylvania and is one of the leading causes of sinkholes.
-Interact with the map below using your mouse to move around the map and to click on sinkholes and limestone bedrock deposits to learn more details.
+Limestone bedrock is common throughout Pennsylvania and is a leading cause of sinkholes.
+Interact with the map below using your mouse to navigate and click on sinkholes and limestone bedrock deposits to learn more.

 Limestone Bedrock Formations